How do I wash/care for my garment

 A little care is required when washing the garments, but nothing complicated.

-WASH Hand wash of course is a possibility.
+Hand wash of course is a possibility.
 But machine wash also works great !
 What you need to do is to turn the garment inside out, and select wool/delicate wash.
 Then make sure you select cold wash (so, cold water).
-Use a soft/delicate/wool detergent but nothing agressive otherwise you will damage the wool.
+Use a soft/delicate/wool detergent but nothing aggressive otherwise you will damage the wool.
+Really important that the water is as cold as possible in the machine, otherwise do hand wash and then spin it in the machine later.
+Some machines say “30C” but actually are not calibrated and will wash at a much higher temperature, which will boil and damage the garment.

-SPIN It is actually quite important to spin the garment to remove most of the water.
+It is actually quite important to spin the garment to remove most of the water.
 Normal spin, like 1000 rpm is fine.
-If you have washed the garment by hand, then place in a towel and then twist it a bit to remove the excess water.
+If you have washed the garment by hand, then place in a towel and then twist it a bit to remove the excess water or chuck into a machine and select spin.
 If the garment is soaking wet when drying, then it will tend to stretch and sag hence why the water must be removed

-DRY Lay flat to dry.
-Alternatively, place in the tumble dryer at low heat for a few minutes.
-Then take it out and feel it and every few minutes take it out again until dry.
-If the garment is very wet when putting into the tumble dryer, then you are basically boiling it.
+If the garment is very wet when putting into the tumble dryer, then you will basically boil it, and eventually felt it, and fully shrink it.
 Avoid putting wet garments into the tumble dryer.
 Only lightly moist garments which have already been spun and have little moisture left inside of them.
-By tumble drying, the garment actually gets even softer !
+By tumble drying, the garment gets even softer!

 I often been told to make my items somewhere which is cheaper - something I have resisted and continue to do so.
 I once investigated doing things cheaply and I was slightly horrified.
 Yes it would be 10-20 times cheaper if I went to China, but then I would have abslutely no control over the techniques/work ethics/chemicals/quality control etc. The day I need to go to China will be the day I close the business.